googleapis/google-api-nodejs-client/src/apis/groupssettings/README.md

 # groupssettings

-> The Groups Settings API allows domain administrators to view and manage access levels and advanced settings for a group.
+> Manages permission levels and related settings of a group.

 ## Installation